ahamlinman/hypcast/README.md

 channel switches than version 1, which is the primary issue I hoped to solve with the new implementation.
 Numerous areas for improvement remain:

-- The UI needs work, both visually and in terms of robustness (e.g. automatic reconnection if the server restarts or whatever).
+- The UI could use some additional work to ensure robustness against failures, e.g. automatic reconnection if the server restarts or whatever.
 - There are no controls for data rate and encoding quality like version 1 had.
   Ideally these would adjust automatically based on connection quality, possibly with some way for clients to request a lower quality to save data.